GX: a GPU-native gyrokinetic turbulence code for tokamak and stellarator design: Numerical benchmarks

 \subsection{Tokamak benchmarks: Cyclone base case}

-For benchmarks in tokamak geometry, we choose a configuration based on the `Cyclone base case' (CBC), a widely-used benchmark case with concentric circular flux surfaces \citep{Dimits2000comparisons}.
-For this we use a Miller local equilibrium \citep{Miller1998} with $R_0/a=2.77778$, $r/a=0.5$, $q=1.4$, $\hat{s}=0.8$, $\kappa=1.0$, $\delta=0.0$.
-Unless otherwise noted, the normalized gradient scale lengths are taken to be $a/L_{ni} = a/L_{ne} = 0.8$, $a/L_{Ti} = a/L_{Te}= 2.49$, and we also take $T_i = T_e$.
-This series of benchmarks is inspired by the set of tokamak benchmarks chosen for stella by \citet{Barnes2019}.
+For benchmarks in tokamak geometry, we choose a configuration based on the `Cyclone base case' (CBC), a widely-used benchmark case with concentric circular flux surfaces \citep{Dimits2000}.
+For this we use a Miller local equilibrium \citep{Miller1998} with $R_0/a=2.78$, $r/a=0.5$, $q=1.4$, $\hat{s}=0.8$, $\kappa=1.0$, $\delta=0.0$.
+Unless otherwise noted, the normalized gradient scale lengths are taken to be $a/L_{ni} = a/L_{ne} = 0.8$, $a/L_{Ti} = a/L_{Te}= 2.49$, and we also take $T_i = T_e$. { In cases with kinetic electrons we take $m_i/m_e = 3670$ (deuterium ions).} This series of benchmarks is inspired by the set of tokamak benchmarks chosen for stella by \citet{Barnes2019}.